RythenGlyth/masterclass-dl/README.md

 # masterclass-dl

-A tool to download masterclass classes.
+A command line tool to download masterclass.com classes.